RosarioDavi/travel-square/README.md

 ## Stretch Goals Functionality

-Follower/following system.
+Follower/following system.\
-Add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue).
+Add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue).\
-Websocket support for messaging between users.
+Websocket support for messaging between users.\
-Dashboard panel that consolidates unapproved venues and categories pages into one component.
+Dashboard panel that consolidates unapproved venues and categories pages into one component.\
-Transition away from JWTDown for FastAPI, which uses third-party cookies to work.
+Transition away from JWTDown for FastAPI, which relies on cross-site tracking.
 Safari blocks this by default.
-This means it won't work on iPhone as well, unless the user goes to their settings and manually changes the setting.
+This means authentication won't work on iPhone, unless the user manually changes the setting.\

 ### Other files